MitchK/vagrant.review.ninja/README.md

 You need to have [Virtualbox](https://www.virtualbox.org/) and [Vagrant](https://www.vagrantup.com/) installed.

+Also ensure you cloned the [review.ninja](https://github.com/reviewninja/review.ninja/) repository into the same root as [vagrant.review.ninja](https://github.com/reviewninja/vagrant.review.ninja/) The result will be something like:

+    Projects/
+    ├─ review.ninja/
+    └─ vagrant.review.ninja/

-Once you have Virtualbox and Vagrant installed you can clone this repository and run
+Once you have Virtualbox and Vagrant installed you can run the following command within the *vagrant.review.ninja* repository

 	vagrant up